George Joseph Smith: A third victim

 Newspaper reports about the "Brides in the Baths" began to appear.
-On 8 February, the chief police officer of Herne Bay, a small seaside resort in Kent, had read the stories, and sent Neil a report of another death which was strikingly similar to the other two.
+On 8 February, the senior police officer in Herne Bay, a small seaside resort in Kent, who had read the stories, sent Neil a report of another death which was strikingly similar to the other two.
 A year before Burnham's death in Blackpool, one Henry Williams had rented a house with no bath in 80 High Street, Herne Bay for himself and his wife, Beatrice "Bessie" Mundy, whom he had married in Weymouth, Dorset in 1910.
 After failing to access money she had held in trust he abandoned her for two years.
 When they met by accident on the seafront at Weston-super-Mare in 1912 he convinced her to take him back and go on holiday with him to Herne Bay.

 Smith rented a bathtub seven weeks after meeting Mundy again and then took her to a local GP, Dr Frank French.
 She was complaining of headaches, for which the doctor prescribed some medication, but Smith argued these were epileptic seizures.
 On 12 July 1912, Williams woke French, saying that his wife was having another seizure.
 He checked on her, and promised to come back the following afternoon.
 However, he was surprised when, on the following morning, he was informed by Williams that his wife had died of drowning.
 The doctor found Bessie in the tub, her head under water, her legs stretched out straight and her feet protruding out of the water.
 There was no trace of violence, so French attributed the drowning to epilepsy.
-The inquest jury awarded Williams the amount of £2,579 13s 7d (£2,579.68p), as stipulated in Mrs Williams' will, made up five days before her death.
+The inquest jury awarded Williams the amount of £2,579, as stipulated in Mrs Williams' will, made up five days before her death.

 Neil then sent photographs of Smith to Herne Bay for possible identification, and then went to Blackpool, where Spilsbury was conducting an autopsy of Alice Smith.
 The results were the same as with Margaret Lloyd: the lack of violence, every suggestion of instantaneous death, and little evidence of drowning.
 Furthermore, there were no traces of poison on Margaret Lloyd.
 Baffled, Spilsbury routinely took measurements of the corpse and had the tub sent to London.

 Back in London, Neil had received confirmation from Herne Bay.
 "Henry Williams" was also "John Lloyd" and "George Smith".
 This time, when Spilsbury examined Bessie Williams, he found one sure sign of drowning: the presence of goose pimples on the skin on her thigh.
 As with the other two deaths, the tub in which Mrs Williams had died was sent to London.